secretGeek/today-i-learned-staging/library/free_ebooks.md

 (I'm not really sure where/how to catalog that?
 When will I need this?
 It has awesome old pictures, and machines and diagrams and drawings of animals and places and buildings...)

 ![smithsonian-example][smithsonian-example.jpg]

+## Shadow Libraries

+Some of the libraries above are [Shadow Libraries](https://en.wikipedia.org/wiki/Shadow_library) the existence of which implies the existence of:

+**Shadow Librarians**

+I have hidden a novel about shadow librarians in an unexpected book.